transitionmaster-training/docker-demo/01 lab docker/readme.md

 # <font color="red">Transition</font>

-# Docker Learning a hands-on lab for beginner.
+# Docker Learning a hands-on lab.

 This lab will cover the basics of Docker, including creating Docker containers, managing images, and running containers.